Ingest Logs

 Click Upload.

-Verify Installation After installation, verify the integration appears under Settings >> System >> Plugins.
+After installation, verify if the integration appears under Settings >> System Settings >> Plugins.

 Configure Barracuda

-You can configure Barracuda using two methods:
+Configure Barracuda using two methods:

 Log Source Template (recommended), which provides a centralized interface for all integrations and minimizes setup requirements